aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-themes/get-a-slide-font-scheme/_index.md

 ### **Examples**

-Read information of the color scheme of the **first** slide from the document **MyFolder/MyPresentation.pptx** saved to the default storage.
+Read information about the font scheme of the **first** slide from the document **MyFolder/MyPresentation.pptx** saved to the default storage.

 **cURL Solution**